Senior Partner, Head of Litigation and Group Action Litigation

 David was articled with Edwin Coe and qualified in 1980, becoming a partner in 1984.
 He was appointed Senior Partner of the Firm in April 2011.
-David specialises in commercial litigation including competition claims and claims on behalf of shareholders.
+David specialises in commercial litigation including competition claims and claims on behalf of shareholders, and is Head of both the Litigation & Dispute Resolution Group as well as the Group Action Litigation department.

 He has developed a strong following in contentious competition work being involved in cases in front of the Competition Appeal Tribunal (CAT), High Court and Competition Commission.
 He has for many years advised sovereign states on disputes in international tribunals and particularly specialises in work involving governments in sub-Saharan Africa.